NasserHeydari/Getting_and_Clearing_Data_Coursera_Project/README.md

 The purpose of this project/code is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

+The code is written in R. You only need to provide the path and run the code.
+Note that:

+1. The variable called "Data" brings you a nice tidy dataset to work with.
+2. The variable called "mean_std_features" subsets the measurements on the mean and standard deviation for each measurement.
+3. The variable called "mean_data_by_group" creates an independent tidy data set with the average of each variable for each activity and each subject.